InnoIPA/EXMU-X261-usermanual/tocs/2.Software/VVAS.md

 # How to Install
 - `Since BSP 1.2.0 which with Vitis AI 2.5 & VVAS 2.0, VVAS is default built-in with the system, user do not need to install again.`
-- Following install process are using Vitis AI 1.4 and VVAS 1.0 for example.
-Change the version of VVAS by table below, if using different vesion of Vitis AI.
+- Change the version of VVAS by table below, if using different vesion of Vitis AI.

  Vitis AI version | VVAS version
  --- | ---